Pylons/pyramid/docs/narr/urldispatch.rst

 Generating Route URLs
 ---------------------

 Use the :func:`pyramid.url.route_url` function to generate URLs based on route patterns.
-For example, if you've configured a route in ZCML with the ``name`` "foo" and the ``pattern`` ":a/:b/:c", you might do this.
+For example, if you've configured a route with the ``name`` "foo" and the ``pattern`` ":a/:b/:c", you might do this.

 .. ignore-next-block
 .. code-block:: python